(But make sure you’ve read everything below first)

 How big is the spot I’ll get?

-The standard vendor spot is roughly 10′ x 30′.
+The standard vendor spots range from 200 to 400 square feet, and usually are 10’x20’, 20’x20’, and 10’x30’.
 Larger spots are very limited and only available upon approval.
 You’ll need a good reason for wanting one.

 When can I set up?

-All approved vendors are required to set up on Tuesday.
+All approved vendors are required to set up on Tuesday, 9/24/2019.
 No theme zone camp will be permitted to set up on Wednesday, and this includes vendors in Bartertown.
-If your vendor spot is not set up by Tuesday night, it will be forfeited and given to a vendor on the standby list.
+If your vendor spot is not set up by Tuesday night, it may be forfeited and given to a vendor on the standby list.

 Where do I camp?